vault27/Foundation/vxlan_fabric.md

 vlan 500
   vn-segment 500

-# Create firsr VRF, assign RT, RD, VNI for it.
+# Create first VRF, assign RT, RD, VNI for it.
 We can have as mamy VRFs as we want.
 VRF's VNI is used for all traffic between hosts in one VRF but different VLANs
 vrf context OTUS
   vni 300